deestbie/console-docs/docs/venom/terms.md

 * Blind Spot - Depending on the camera type, number of camera inputs, positioning of camera, and stitching, your video may or may not have some clipping of video content referred to as a *blind spot*.

 * Video Projection -

 * Equirectangular Projection -

-* Flat Video -
+* Flat Video -  This type of video is usually filmed with a single camera per field of view (FOV) and stitched together to form a single equirectangular video.

 * Spherical Video - This mode supports the use of HMD devices.
 Characteristics of this mode include:
   * Start video using the HMD icon.